-Whether you are travelling for work or backpacking around the world, having a good smartphone can really help with navigating, taking photos, staying in touch with friends and family and killing a lot of time on social media updates.
+Whether you are travelling for work or backpacking around the world, having an excellent smartphone can really help with navigating, taking photos, staying in touch with friends and family and spending a lot of time on social media.
 Ha!

-When I first started backpacking, I brought a universal adapter with me.
-But I didn’t like how it is cumbersome.
-So I switched to individual adapters for specific regions.
-These are super cheap and lightweight.
+When I first started backpacking, I used an universal adapter but I didn’t like how the adapter is cumbersome.
+So I switched to individual adapters for specific regions and they are super cheap and lightweight.

 But the new and improved universal travel adapters do not feel as clunky as the ones before.
-I love this all-in-one universal travel adapter because you can use it anywhere you go.
-And it has dual USB ports so you can charge three devices at the same time.
+I love this all-in-one universal travel adapter because it has a slimmer profile, has dual USB ports so you can charge three devices at the same time.
 And most of all, the device is much lighter than the old universal adapters!
 It is a minimalist travel gear that all travellers should include in their packing list.

 7. Hanging Toiletry Bag

-I’ve had many versions of toiletry bag in the past, and I’ve even replaced it with a ziplock bag at some point (probably post 911).
-But the best version is the hanging toiletry bag because it can hold everything I need and also has a hook.
-The hook is the best part.
-Many times when I travel, there isn’t any counter space for your toiletries.
+My hanging toiletry bag can hold all my dry toiletries and also it has a hook.
+The hook is the best feature.
+Whenever I travel, I always notice there isn’t any counter space in the bathroom for your toiletries.
 With the hook, you can hang your toiletry bag on a towel rod or anything else.
 It doesn’t take up any space and keeps all your toiletries nice and neat.

 8. Water Bottle

-I bring my squeeze water bottle with me everywhere.
+I bring my squeeze water bottle everywhere!
 I refill water from the tap, filtered water at the hotel or buy a big jug of water from the supermarket and fill up my own bottle.
-I can save a bit of money by buying small bottles of water everywhere and protect the environment at the same time.
-Even though the plastic water bottles are recyclable, I want to do at least my part and not accumulate more plastic for recycling.
-After all, recycling still requires various processes for the plastic to be reused in another way.
-If I bypass that step, there will be less waste, at least from me anyway.
+I can save a bit of money by not buying small bottles of water everywhere.

 9. Comfortable Shoes

-As a solo traveller, my favourite way to see a place is by walking.
+As a solo traveller, my favourite way to get around is by walking.
 I can walk for hours and hours.
 That means having comfortable shoes is very important.
 Wearing a pair of comfortable shoes will almost guarantee a great day of exploring.
-And it can support your foot correctly and does not give you any aches and pains.
+And it can support your feet correctly and does not give you any aches and pains.
 Having a pair of good shoes will allow you to enjoy your walks, and all the activities while you are travelling.

 Another oldie but a goodie is the Havaianas Slim Flip Flop.
 Flip flops are great for light walking or the beach.
-Also, the germophobe in me tells me to wear flip-flops around hostels, especially the bathroom!
-Yup!
+Also, the germophobe in me tells me to wear flip flops around hostels, especially the bathroom!

 10. 3 to 4 sets of Clothing

-And I always bring a scarf with me.
+And I always bring a sarong with me.
 It has multiple purposes.
-When I am cold, I use it to wrap around my neck for warmth or wear it as a skirt.
+When I am cold, I use it as a scarf and wrap around my neck for warmth or wear it as a skirt.
 Or I can use it as a beach towel or picnic blanket.
 It’s great to have items that have multiple purposes.

 It is not difficult to have a travel light packing list.
 All you hve to do is to select a few essential clothing pieces for your minimalist travel wardrobe.
 Follow my visual packing template and you can create your own travel capsule wardrobe.

-Does this inspire you to pack less for your next trip?
+What essential travel items are you going to pack for your next trip?

 As I said, you don’t have to be an extreme minimalist to travel light.
 If you are able to, try to embrace minimalist travel for your next trip.
 It feels pretty liberating, and it frees up a lot of clutter from your life.
 And who doesn’t want to carry a lighter bag?
-I have to admit though; I didn’t pack the lightest bag as my first trip.
-It definitely takes time and practice to hone in my minimalist travel packing.